 Rhaenys Targaryen (daughter of Aemon)

-Princess Rhaenys Targaryen, known among the smallfolk as the Queen Who Never Was, was the faithful wife of Lord Corlys Velaryon of Driftmark.
+Princess Rhaenys Targaryen, known as the Queen Who Never Was, was the daughter of Prince Aemon Targaryen and Lady Jocelyn Baratheon.
+She was married to Lord Corlys Velaryon of Driftmark.
 She was a dragonrider whose dragon was Meleys, the Red Queen.

 Appearance and Character

 Rhaenys was born in 74 AC on the seventh day of the seventh moon of the year.
 As her father was the Prince of Dragonstone, and she was his firstborn child, many considered her as being next in line for the Iron Throne, after her father Aemon.
 Queen Alysanne Targaryen, when being presented with her granddaughter, called her "our queen to be".